The Armchair Audio Engineer

 I’m not talking about Meredith Baxter-Birney today, no

-After the love comes a darkness of hell
+After the love comes the darkness of hell

 A demon inside you like a bottomless well